 Baby Muhammad at the Age of Two

 Haleema would bi-annually take baby Muhammad (salAllahu ‘alayhi wa sallam) to Makkah to meet his mother and family.
 Now that the suckling term was over, it was time to return him.
 However, witnessing the miraculous blessings of rearing baby Muhammad (salAllahu ‘alayhi wa sallam), Haleema did not want to give up the child.
-She wanted the child to remain with her for a little while more, so that they could reap further rewards.
+She wanted the child to remain with her a little more, so that they could reap further rewards.

 She requested Lady Aminah, the mother of Muhammad salAllahu ‘alayhi wa sallam stating that the contaminated air of Makkah might harm the bay.
 Aminah agreed and permitted Haleema to keep the baby for another two years.
-Imagine this was a new mother who lost her husband before the birth of their first child and just for the sake of her child’s well-being keeps him away from herself.
+Imagine, this was a new mother who lost her husband before the birth of their first child and just for the sake of her child’s well-being keeps him away from herself.

 While today new mothers want to visit their parents’ place every other day, Lady Aminah lived without her baby for two years and would meet him after every six months.
 This sacrifice was only for the sake of her child’s excellent upbringing.
 She did not want her child to be disturbed by changing his place of residence every other week.